GroupLayout is a

 vertical axis as well as setting the y and height of the

 components contained in it.
-Each Component
+Each Component must exist in both

 a horizontal and vertical group, otherwise an IllegalStateException